 Paul Johnson Rogers

-I update this website when I can, so please visit again.
-And don’t forget to click through to my blog!
+I update this website when I can, so please come back soon.
+And please visit my blog!

 Based in my studio located just outside Los Angeles, I am an established music professional who relocated from England to the USA in 2014.
 As an independent producer, I work regularly with clients representing a range of musical genres.
-Active as a composer, songwriter, and arranger, I work for film and broadcast, the stage and the concert platform, and also in the field of library music.
-For an explanation of library music, see below.*
+Active as a composer, songwriter and arranger, I have worked for film, broadcast, the stage and the concert platform.
+In the field of library music, my work is regularly broadcast in more than twenty-five countries.
+(For an explanation of library music, see below.*)

-Through hanging about and being a nuisance, I was lucky enough to get a great start learning sound engineering and production as a tape op/gofer at several studios, including Gary Numan’s ‘Rock City’, located at the legendary Shepperton Studio Center.
+Through hanging about and being a nuisance, I was lucky enough to get a great start to my career learning sound engineering and production as a tape op/gofer at several studios, including Gary Numan’s ‘Rock City’, located at the legendary Shepperton Studio Center.
 I eventually worked in various capacities alongside many leading artists, including Sting, Pino Palladino, Andy Taylor (Duran Duran) and many others.
-I was proud to be a member of the bands No Exit, Electronic Circus, and Crucible, who regularly supported The Enid and also recorded with Hans Zimmer.
+I was proud to be a member of the bands No Exit, Electronic Circus, and Crucible, who regularly supported The Enid.
+I also supported or toured with a diverse range of acts including Squeeze, Dramatis, and Siouxsie and the Banshees, amongst others.

 I undertook additional production and session work at many other leading studios including Ridge Farm, Nomis and CTS Wembley.
 I have a comprehensive working knowledge of most musical instruments, and I regularly perform drums, guitar, keyboards, vocals, brass and bass on my own broadcast works.

-With long-term collaborator Chris Payne (Visage, Tubeway Army) I composed and arranged two albums of substantial orchestral and choral works, performed by the London Symphony Orchestra for Carlin Production Music and Chappell Music.
+With long-term collaborator Chris Payne (Visage, Tubeway Army) I composed and arranged two albums of substantial orchestral and choral works, performed by the London Symphony Orchestra for Carlin Production Music and Chappell Music, and gained a co-writing credit with Freddie Mercury for the track ‘Uomo Della Foresta’.

 Under the name ‘Glass Bead Nation,’ I write and record songs (mainly electronic/industrial genre) that gain regular radio airplay in several countries.